mrizkysolehudin/fe_recipe_rtk_reactnative/README.md

 - Users can edit and delete recipes they have created.
 - Users can browse recipes created by other users.
 - Users can watch video tutorials on how to cook following a recipe.
-- Users can add pictures and videos with HP camera
+- Users can add pictures and videos with mobile phone camera
 - Has notification feature

 ## Built with